 Linguine with Roasted Summer Vegetables – Instead of a heavy pasta sauce, lots of summer veggies including yellow squash (called summer squash in this recipe), cherry tomatoes, asparagus, and bell pepper make a puree to top pasta.

-Steamed Summer Squash with Warm Leak Vinaigrette – Steaming vegetables leaves most of their nutrients in tact, and the leek vinaigrette will give them a nice, tasty finish.
+Sauteed Squash with Leeks – Steaming vegetables leaves most of their nutrients in tact, and the leeks will give them a nice, tasty finish.

-Healthy Summer Squash Gratin – Potatoes and yellow squash are flavored with fresh herbs and topped with a feta cheese and whole wheat bread crumbs, then baked till golden brown.
+Summer Squash Gratin – Yellow squash is flavored with fresh herbs and garlic with parmesan cheese and panko bread crumbs, then baked till golden brown.